-PROC Method used for inhalation exposure assessment (refer to introduction) Inhalation exposure estimate (RCR) Method used for dermal exposure assessment Dermal exposure estimate (RCR) All applicable PROCs Since sodium hydrogensulfate has a low dustiness (<1 % as obtained in rotating drum testing), inhalation exposure during all process steps is assumed to be negligible if the proposed risk Due to the negligible dern hydrogensulfate, the dern exposure path for sodiur dermal DNEL has not be exposure is not assessed nal route is not a relevant m hydrogensulfate and a en derived.
+PROC Method used for inhalation exposure assessment (refer to introduction) Inhalation exposure estimate (RCR) Method used for dermal exposure assessment Dermal exposure estimate (RCR) All applicable PROCs Since sodium hydrogensulfate has a low dustiness (<1 % as obtained in rotating drum testing), inhalation exposure during all process steps is assumed to be negligible if the proposed risk management measures as described above are met.
+Due to the negligible dern hydrogensulfate, the dern exposure path for sodiur dermal DNEL has not be exposure is not assessed nal route is not a relevant m hydrogensulfate and a en derived.
 Thus, dermal